A Pattern Language: Construction

 Grouping these patterns, the authors say, they form a kind of language, each pattern forming a word or thought of a true language rather than a prescriptive way to design or solve a problem.
 As the authors write on p xiii, "Each solution is stated in such a way, it gives the essential field of relationships needed to solve the problem, but in a very general and abstract way—so you can solve the problem, in your way, by adapting it to your preferences, and the local conditions at the place you are making it."

 According to the authors, all the patterns were tested in the real world and then reviewed by multiple architects for beauty and practicality.
 The patterns include provision for future modification and repair.

 Reception

 This book's method was adopted by the University of Oregon, as described in The Oregon Experiment, and remains the official planning instrument.
 It is adopted, in part, by some government agents as a building code.

 Alexander's conception of patterns, and pattern languages, were major factors in the creation of Ward Cunningham's WikiWikiWeb, the first wiki, intended as an archive and discussion web application for the Portland Pattern Repository.

 The idea of a pattern language applies to many complex engineering tasks.
 It is especially influential in software engineering, where design patterns are used to document collective knowledge in the field.
 In that field, it was a major inspiration to Richard P. Gabriel before he wrote Patterns of Software.

 Will Wright cited the book as one of his inspirations for creating SimCity 2000.

+Tim Berners-Lee chose the book as his desert island book on Desert Island Discs broadcast on 21 November 2025.